| Characteristics | Description | |

 | C1 | System under study | A Styrofoam box containing a lid, a heating element, and fan, controlled by a Raspberry Pi, for incubating tempeh. |

-| C2 | Physical acting components | fan: Circulates air throughout box heater: Raises the temperature of surrounding air controller: Controls the fan and heater power_supply: Powers electrical components |
+| C2 | Physical acting components | controller: Controls the fan and heater fan: Circulates air throughout box heater: Raises the temperature of surrounding air power_supply: Powers electrical components |

 | C3 | Physical sensing components | temp_sensor_1 temp_sensor_2 temp_sensor_3 |

-| C4 | Physical-to-virtual interaction | temp_readings_trans controller_state_trans |
+| C4 | Physical-to-virtual interaction | controller_state_trans temp_readings_trans |

 | C5 | Virtual-to-physical interaction | The controller in the PT sends sensor and actuator data on a periodic basis over RabbitMQ. |

-| C6 | DT services | safe_adaptation real_time_viz_service anomaly_detector policy_optimization heater_state_estimation_service what_if_sim |
+| C6 | DT services | safe_adaptation anomaly_detector real_time_viz_service policy_optimization heater_state_estimation_service what_if_sim |

-| C7 | Twinning time-scale | Slower than real-time Real-time The DT-to-PT synchronization occurs every time the PT sends a message to the DT (on a periodic basis).
+| C7 | Twinning time-scale | Real-time Slower than real-time The DT-to-PT synchronization occurs every time the PT sends a message to the DT (on a periodic basis).
 Faster than real-time |

 | C8 | Multiplicities | The current implementation has no multiplicities, however, it is possible to deploy multiple DTs for the same PT. |